These two “horses” are a perfect combination.

 Think of “cars” and “horses” and most people think of either a Mustang or a Ferrari.
 But take a closer look at a Porsche and you’ll notice a horse in its badge, too.
 While Ferrari’s ‘Prancing Horse’ may be the best known of any car emblem, Porsche’s rampant stallion – taken from the coat of arms of the city of Stuttgart – has been around almost as long, first appearing on a 356A in 1953.

-One of those local Mustang devotees is Chris Clifford.
+One of those local car enthusiasts and Mustang devotees is Chris Clifford.
 Despite a long-held desire for a Mustang, the Queenslander only added on to his garage relatively recently.

 “I’d always wanted a Mustang since I was a kid,” Chris said.
 “I wanted a Mustang and a Porsche 911 coupe.”